Unraveling the Molecular Organization of Aspergillus fumigatus Spore Cell Wall through Solid-State NMR Spectroscopy

 They were thus able to compare the composition and abundance of polysaccharides such as glucans and chitins at three morphological stages of germination.
 More advanced methods using so-called “magic angle” rotation have revealed the role of the sugar called galactosaminogalactan, synthesized during germination, as well as the presence of mobile triglycerides.
 By combining these solid-state NMR data allowing the identification and quantification of sugars with surface accessibility measurements, models of molecular organization of ’A. fumigatus

-could be offered.
+might be offered.

 This new solid-state NMR methodology provides essential information to better understand the morphology of its spores throughout the germination process and therefore the interactions they are likely to have with their environment.
-Beyond that, it could also be used to study the action of antifungal compounds on this molecular organization.
+Beyond that, it might also be used to study the action of antifungal compounds on this molecular organization.

 Infranalytics (CNRS FR2054)